Multi-agent Reinforcement Learning: A Comprehensive Survey: Learning in a Multi-agent Environment

 \subsubsection{Computational Complexity}

-Aforementioned, optimizing for an equilibrium solution is theoretically demonstrated as intractable.
-Furthermore, the cost of modeling multiple agents can easily scale intractably.
-For instances, since joint state-action space scales exponentially with respects to the number of agents \citep{qu2021scalable}, the complexity of the optimization problem and the computational cost required can render the optimization impractical to learn any useful joint behaviors.
+As mentioned in Section \ref{par: complexity}, optimizing for an equilibrium solution is theoretically demonstrated as challenging, where the cost of modeling multiple agents can easily scale intractably.
+This is seen as the joint state-action space scales exponentially with respect to the number of agents \cite{qu2021scalable}, the complexity of the optimization problem and the computational cost required to render the optimization impractical to learn any useful joint behaviors.
 Other key factors, such as the pathologies of stochasticity and deception, play a major role in contributing to this complexity.

-\paragraph{Stochasticity} In practical MAS applications, stochastic rewards or transitions can arise due to various factors such as noise or unobservable elements in the state space.
-When a game is inherently stochastic, the intricacies of identifying the sources responsible for the fluctuations in observed rewards can lead to learning instabilities.
-This, in turn, demands that agents accumulate more experience to discern and adapt to these sources of uncertainty \citep{palmer2020thesis}.
+\paragraph{Stochasticity} In many real-world MAS applications, stochastic rewards or transitions pervade, arising from factors such as noise or unobservable elements in the state space.
+When a game is inherently stochastic, the challenge of identifying the sources responsible for the stochasticity can lead to learning instabilities.
+This, in turn, requires agents to accumulate more experience to discern and adapt to these sources of uncertainty \cite{palmer2020thesis}.

-\paragraph{Deception} The pathology of deception involves a game that contain certain states have a high local reward but low return.
-For many traditional MAS algorithm derived from maximum-based learners \citep{Kapetanakis2003coordinate, matignon2012independent}, over-estimation remains a key challenge that leads to early convergence to sub-optimal equilibrium.
+\paragraph{Deception} The pathology of deception involves a game that contains certain states that have a high local reward but low return.
+In other words, there exist settings where a trade-off should be made from immediate reward for long-term success.
+For many MARL algorithms, especially those derived from maximum-based learners \cite{Kapetanakis2003coordinate, matignon2012independent}, over-estimation is a key challenge that leads to early convergence to sub-optimal equilibrium.

-Therefore, it becomes even more crucial to design our optimization model carefully, such that the modelled components are not susceptible to fail to converge or to find good approximate equilibrium states during learning.
+In general, to address the challenge of computational complexity in MARL applications, it becomes even more crucial to design our optimization model carefully such that the modeled components are not susceptible to fail to converge or to find good approximate equilibrium states during learning.
 With these considerations, we need to balance the trade-offs between solution complexity, computational efficiency, and learning performance to effectively devise a tractable MARL solution.